 Residences include Internet access, contents insurance (terms and conditions apply) and hall committee subscriptions.

-An example price for catered accommodation is £190.00 at Gannochy House.
+An example price for catered accommodation is £190.73 at Andrew Melville Hall.

 Please note Scottish undergraduate honours degrees typically take 4 years to complete.